opendroneid/receiver-android/supported-smartphones.md

 2. Open the side menu and go to Device information.
 3. Check if the rows for the Long Range (PHY Coded) and Extended advertisement are both labeled YES.

-Both of the rows must say YES, in order for the device to be able to receive the Remote ID Bluetooth Long Range broadcast signals.
+Both of the rows must say <span style="color:lightgreen">**YES**</span>, in order for the device to be able to receive the Remote ID Bluetooth Long Range broadcast signals.

 ### Bluetooth 5 Long Range Support - the Ability to Receive Data